Skip to content

 Is it OK to aerate in summer in South Carolina?

-Avoid aerating warm-season grasses (Bermuda, Zoysia, Centipede) during summer heat stress.
-Late spring (May) is the last good window before summer, and late summer into early fall is the next opportunity.
-Aerating during peak heat opens wounds in the turf that dry out quickly and invite weeds.
+Avoid aerating warm-season grasses during peak summer heat (June–August).
+Late spring (May) is the last good window before summer, and September is the next opportunity.
+Aerating during peak heat opens wounds that dry out quickly, stress the grass, and invite weed seeds into the holes.

 Related articles